aurorascharff/next14-message-box/STEPS.md

 ## Introduction

-- Thanks for the introduction, not Meta, web dev, norway, consultant
+- Thanks for the introduction
+- Aurora, web dev, norway, consultant at Inmeta in oslo, not meta
 - Excited to be here to tell you about enhancing your forms with rsc
-- Going to code a simplified version of something i’ve built for my customer project, which is working well, where im actively using RSC.
+- Going to code a simplified version of something i’ve built for my customer project, where im actively using RSC, and it's working well for us.

 ## Setup and starting point